GLOBAL MARKETS-European bank bailout soothes anxious markets

 "But (for us) that would be a huge euro buying opportunity, because ECB normalisation IS coming.
 And when it does, the euro simply won't be able to sustain undervalued levels for long."

-European blue chip shares had risen by just over half a percent by 1250 GMT and Madrid's IBEX recovered from early losses to trade 0.2 percent stronger on the day.
+European blue chip shares had risen by 0.1-0.2 percent by 0850 GMT and Madrid's IBEX recovered from early losses to trade flat on the day.

-Oil prices, however, were again more than 1 percent lower and investors remain attracted by the perceived security of Japan's yen.
+Oil prices, however, were again almost 1 percent lower and the flow of money into the perceived security of Japan's yen this week continued.

-The yen rose half a percent against the euro and as high as 109.11 yen per dollar - its strongest in seven weeks - before steadying.
+The yen rose 0.6 percent against the euro and as high as 109.11 yen per dollar - its strongest in seven weeks, before steadying.
 The greenback has lost 1 percent so far this week, pressured by a sharp drop in U.S. Treasury yields to seven-month lows.

 A surprisingly closely-fought British election set for Thursday is weighing on investors' minds along with U.S. Senate testimony from James Comey, the former FBI chief fired by President Donald Trump.